 Randy Groves knows Eugene and he has a record of impressive accomplishments.
 He is your former Fire Chief where he innovated, set the vision, and led the merger between the Eugene and Springfield fire departments - improving service while reducing cost.

-In addition to continuing his service on the City’s Budget Committee, he also serves on the City’s Human Rights Commission, the Lane Council of Governments (LCOG) Board, the Cascades West Economic Development District (CWEDD) Board and the Metropolitan Policy Committee (MPC).
+In addition to continuing his service on the City’s Budget Committee, he also serves on the City's Inter-Governmental Relations (IGR) Committee, the Lane Council of Governments (LCOG) Board, the Cascades West Economic Development District (CWEDD) Board, is the Chair of the Metropolitan Policy Committee (MPC) and serves on the Lane County Human Services Commission.

 Thank you for your support - I work for you!